mr-moai-2016/znk_project/src/custom_boy/README.md

 ## brief
 -----------------------------------
-  CustomBoy is the next-generation of USERS(User-Agent Screen-size and Everything Randomizer System) based on Moai Ver2.0 and build up your virtual browser information instantly.
+  CustomBoy is the next-generation of USERS(User-Agent Screen-size and Everything Randomizer System) based on Moai Ver2.1 and build up your virtual browser information instantly.
-  You can also create a custom detailed information about each element of browser, such as Fingerprint and result values of Javascipt snippet code on Moai CGI user-interface.
+  You can also create a custom detailed information about each element of browser, such as Fingerprint and result values of Javascript snippet code on Moai CGI user-interface.

 ## auther
 -----------------------------------